Snap (SNAP)

 14. Is Now The Time To Buy Snap?

-There are some positives when it comes to Snap’s fundamentals.
-Although its revenue growth was uninspiring over the last three years, its growth over the next 12 months is expected to be higher.
-And while Snap’s ARPU growth has been mediocre over the last two years, its projected EPS for the next year implies the company’s fundamentals will improve.
-On top of that, its sturdy EBITDA margins show it has disciplined cost controls.
+There’s plenty to admire about Snap.
+Although its revenue growth was mediocre over the last three years, its growth over the next 12 months is expected to be higher.
+On top of that, Snap’s EPS growth over the last three years has been fantastic, and the company’s projected EPS for the next year implies the company’s fundamentals will improve.

-Snap’s EV/EBITDA ratio based on the next 12 months is 14.5x.
-Looking at the consumer internet space right now, Snap trades at a compelling valuation.
-If you’re a fan of the business and management team, now is a good time to scoop up some shares.
+Snap’s EV/EBITDA ratio based on the next 12 months is 11.1x.
+When scanning the consumer internet space, Snap trades at a fair valuation.
+For those confident in the business and its management team, this is a good time to invest.